mongodb/docs/source/includes/fact-default-bind-ip.rst

-When bound only to the localhost, these MongoDB 3.6 binaries can only accept connections from clients (including the :program:`mongo` shell, other :program:`mongod` instances and :program:`mongos` instances) that are running on the same machine.
+When bound only to the localhost, these MongoDB 3.6 binaries can only accept connections from clients (including the :program:`mongo` shell, other members in your deployment for replica sets and sharded clusters) that are running on the same machine.
 Remote clients cannot connect to the binaries bound only to localhost.

 To override and bind to other ip addresses, you can use the :setting:`net.bindIp` configuration file setting or the ``--bind_ip``